How Concrete Panels Changed the World

 Flying Panels is the result of years of research by curators Pedro Ignacio Alonso and Hugo Palmarola, who have gathered original material and catalogued and produced 3D models of concrete panel systems used across the world.
 The exhibition also outlines the history of concrete panels in Sweden, from the Million Programme and standardisation to the television series Hammarkullen.

-Curated by: Pedro Ignacio Alonso and Hugo Palmarola
+Curators: Pedro Ignacio Alonso and Hugo Palmarola

-Curator at ArkDes: Carlos Mínguez Carrasco
+Curator ArkDes: Carlos Mínguez Carrasco

-Exhibition Producer: Sofia Liljergren
+Exhibition producer: Sofia Liljergren

-Exhibition Design: Note Design Studio
+Exhibition design: Note Design Studio

-Graphic Design: Brand Union
+Graphic design: Brand Union